NolimitDougie/OS-Internal-and-Design/P0-2020-Fall/README.md

 townsell.4@wright.edu

-Accomplished - I accomplished this project by working in shell.cpp directory.cpp and volume.cpp.
-In shell.cpp I implemented the mkdir, cd, pwd, and mv command.
-I also had to add some functions and ajust some functions in directory.cpp and volume.cpp.
-The mv command was the hardest part of the project there are may cases to account for in the method
+Accomplished - I accomplished this project by working in shell.cpp directory.cpp and inode.cpp.
+In shell.cpp I implemented the hard links and softlinks.
+I also had to add some helper functions to support the links.
+Also I use those helper function in mv, cd and rm to acocunt for the link commands.
+In inode.cpp I adjusted the show method to account for the links and show in the link count

+Indirects - by far was the hardest part of the project I did not get that all the way done I got single done but double was to hard to do.
+I did not have enough time to get that done.

 # Design

-mkdir - This took one line to create the directory `wd->createFile((byte *)a[0].s, wd->nInode)` I used the wd to call the create file and pass in the argument and wd Inode number.

-cd - For cd I made the wd the fv->root.
-Then I looked for the '/' in the path and moved directorys using wd and prev a variable I created in the function

-rm - For improving rm I made a fucntion to check and see if the directory is empty.
-From the rm function I created a directory and called my function and passed in the counter variable and if the directory was empty  then we go head and call wd->delete file.
-If not then print out a message saying the directory was not deleted

-mv - I had to make a few functions and adjust some functions in Directory and Volume.cpp to get everything to work on move.
-In shell.cpp I made a helper function to complete the mv and just call it in mv.
-In Directory.cpp I made a renameFile function to handle the case if your just trying to rename the directory or file

-inode - I just got the inode of the wd checked if was valid this displayed it
+`ln hardlink` - I used some helper functions to deal with the entries and deal with the path.
+The functions cd, mv, cp, ls, and rm account for the hard links

+`ln -s`  - For symbolic link I kept the same idea I used for hard link I used some helper functions to deal with the entries and deal with the path.
+The functions cd, mv, cp, ls, and rm account for the soft links

+`inode show` - I added some checks to account for the type of link and link count so it displays

 `-rw------- 1 dougie dougie   2902 Apr  2  2007 bitvector.cpp
 -rw-rw-r-- 1 dougie dougie 614400 Mar  6 17:48 cmdtries.txt